 Interest rate changes can be sudden and unpredictable, and the Fund may lose money as a result.
 A wide variety of factors can cause interest rates to fluctuate (e.g., central bank monetary policies, inflation rates, general economic conditions and market developments), and debt securities may be difficult to value during such periods.
-Over the past decade, governmental financial regulators, including the U.S. Federal Reserve, have taken steps to maintain historically low interest rates by purchasing bonds.
-To the extent the U.S. Federal Reserve raises interest rates, there is a risk that rates across the financial system may rise, which could have an adverse effect on prices for debt securities, overall economic activity, the financial condition of borrowers, the supply of alternative lending-related securities and on the management of the Fund.
+The Federal Reserve has recently increased interest rates from historically low levels in light of higher inflation and may continue to do so.
+Any additional interest rate increases in the future could have an adverse effect on prices for debt securities, overall economic activity, the financial condition of borrowers, the supply of alternative lending-related securities and on the management of the Fund, which could cause the value the Fund to decline.

 Prepayment Risk.
 Borrowers may decide to prepay all or a portion of the remaining principal amount due under a loan at any time, without penalty, unless the underlying loan agreement provides for prepayment penalties.
 Prepayment reduces the yield to maturity and the average life of a loan or other security.
-In the event of a prepayment of all or a portion of the remaining unpaid principal amount of a loan to which the Fund has investment exposure, the Fund will receive such prepayment but further interest will cease to accrue on the prepaid portion of the loan after the date of the prepayment.
+In the event of a prepayment of all or a portion of the remaining unpaid principal amount of a loan to which the Fund has investment exposure, the Fund will receive such prepayment, but further interest will cease to accrue on the prepaid portion of the loan after the date of the prepayment.
 If the Fund buys a security at a premium, the premium could be lost in the event of a prepayment.
 In periods of falling interest rates, the rate of prepayments (and price fluctuation) tends to increase as borrowers are incentivized to pay off debt and refinance at new lower rates.
 Borrowers may also seek to prepay debt obligations in order to refinance at lower interest rates if their credit standing improves such that they are eligible to borrow at a lower interest rate.
 During such periods, the Fund generally will be forced to reinvest the prepayment proceeds at lower rates of return than the Fund expected to earn on the prepaid assets, provided that the Fund is able to identify suitable reinvestment opportunities, which may adversely impact the Fund's performance.

 Illiquidity Risk.
 To the extent consistent with the repurchase liquidity requirement of an interval fund, the Fund may invest without limitation in illiquid investments.
-Illiquidity risk is the risk that the investments held by the

-Fund may be difficult or impossible to sell at the time that the Fund would like without significantly changing the market value of the investment.
+Illiquidity risk is the risk that the investments held by the Fund may be difficult or impossible to sell at the time that the Fund would like without significantly changing the market value of the investment.
 Alternative lending-related securities, which typically are contractually non-transferable, are not listed on any securities exchange and/or are not registered under the 1933 Act, are illiquid.
 Although an active, reliable secondary market for alternative lending-related securities generally does not exist, a secondary market for certain alternative lending-related securities is developing.
 However, there can be no assurance that an active market will develop or that such a market will exist for any particular security.
 To the extent that there is any secondary market for the Fund's alternative lending-related securities, it is over-the-counter, as opposed to exchange-traded, and may, therefore, provide less transparency; such markets may also be smaller and less active than the market for investments that are higher-rated, which may adversely affect the prices at which the Fund can sell its investments and may result in losses to the Fund.
 At any given time, the Fund's portfolio is substantially illiquid.